Happyyguyy/bc-hacks-2018/README.md

     Adds a button to add to or remove courses from a shortlist.

     the shortlist holds the courses that have been selected.

+    Generates a mock timetable to easily visualize

     on add: extension scrapes the course details page and adds the data into the shortlist

-    *work-in-progress:* working on a user interface to interact with selected courses